Training and workshops

 -

-List of workshops
+Catalogue of workshops

 Live, interactive workshops covering a range of topics such as using the learning technologies, the LMS and good practice in learning and teaching with technology.